 They were arrested for 459 PC (Burglary) and 182 PC (Conspiracy to Commit a Crime).
 They were booked at the San Luis Obispo County Jail.

-Paso Robles Emergency Services To Conduct Active Shooter Training Drill
+Photo of Paso Robles Emergency Services Conducting Active Shooter Training in 2019.

 PASO ROBLES, CA – Active shooter and rapid response incidents are increasing across the United States.
 To stay prepared for these types of events, the Paso Robles Fire Department and Paso Robles Police Department will be conducting rapid response and active shooter training exercises on October 7th 2025 and October 9th 2025, Residents living or visiting the area of the old Georgia Brown campus (525 36th St) should not be alarmed by the increased presence of law enforcement and fire personnel.